zachvalenta/jvns.ca/content/post/2019-02-16---con-2019--submit-a-talk-.markdown

 ### We're looking for sponsors

 !!Con is pay-what-you-can (if you can't afford a $300 conference ticket, we're the conference for you!).
-Because of that, we rely on sponsorship money to make up the difference and help us pay our speakers for their amazing work.
+Because of that, we rely on our incredible sponsors (companies who want to build an inclusive future for tech with us!) to help make up the difference so that we can pay our speakers for their amazing work, pay for speaker travel, have open captioning, and everything else that makes !!Con the amazing conference it is.

 If you love !!Con, a huge way you can help support the conference is to ask your company to sponsor us!
 Here's our [sponsorship page](http://bangbangcon.com/sponsors) and you can email me at